materiaraiding/materiaraiding-old/tea.md

 - 1 player will be the dark beacon ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/01d3f745-ff2f-4c6e-8327-c746ab7379a1) and 3 will be dark arrows ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/dfc13608-2195-410a-99d1-c3acbc15c1bb).
 When the debuff expires, the dark arrows are forced to march away from the dark beacon for a fixed duration.
 In this time, if a dark arrow makes contact or is too far away from the dark beacon they die.

 As soon as players get their debuffs, they should begin to preposition as per the toolbox screenshot below.
-This positioning ensure all the criteria are met for the debuffs to resolve without any deaths.
+This positioning ensures that all the criteria are met for the debuffs to resolve without any deaths.

 ![image](https://github.com/nozzyxx/materiaraiding/assets/160133948/c8692192-e30e-459a-bbff-9febe84ae051)